VaradSinghal/Vaani/README.md

         LLM[LLM Service \n sarvam-105b]
         Buffer[Sentence \n Buffer]
         TTS[TTS Worker Queue \n bulbul:v2]
-        Cache[(TTS Byte Cache)]
+        Memory[Memory Service \n Short/Long-term]
+        Store[(Local Vector Store \n Atomic Facts)]

         Backend_WS -->|1.
 PCM to WAV| ASR
         ASR -->|2.
 Transcript & Lang| Router
-        Router -->|Fast Route| Tool
+        Router -->|3a.
+Call Tool| Tool
-        Router -->|Normal Route| LLM
+        Router -->|3b.
+Query LLM| LLM

+        Memory <-->|Context Enrichment| LLM
+        Store <-->|RAG-less Facts| Memory

-        Tool -->|Context| LLM
+        Tool -->|Result| LLM
-        Router -.->|Zero-Latency Filler| TTS
-        LLM -->|3.
+        LLM -->|4.
 Token Stream| Buffer
-        Buffer -->|4.
+        Buffer -->|5.
 Chunked Sentences| TTS
-        TTS <-->|Check/Store| Cache
-        TTS -->|5.
+        TTS -->|6.
 Synthesized Audio| Backend_WS
     end
 ```

-### Components

-1. **Frontend:** A high-fidelity Next.js 16 & React 19 app styled with Tailwind CSS v4.
-Prioritizes state-driven UI (idle, processing, thinking, speaking) and secure WebSocket transmission using the `MediaRecorder` API.
-2. **Backend:** An async FastAPI server running on Uvicorn.
-Decouples ASR, LLM, and TTS generation using worker queues and WebSockets (`wsproto`) for continuous bidirectional streaming.

 ---

+## 🧠 The Intelligence Layer

+Vaani isn't just a voice-to-text wrapper; it possesses a stateful "brain" that remembers your habits and reasons over your documents.

+### ⚡ RAG-less Hybrid Retrieval
+Traditional RAG (Retrieval-Augmented Generation) often suffers from "chunking noise" and high latency.
+Vaani implements a **RAG-less** alternative:
+- **Extraction-First:** Instead of storing raw text chunks, we use `sarvam-105b` to extract **atomic facts** (stand-alone truths) at upload time.
+- **Local Vector Search:** Facts are embedded once using a local transformer (`paraphrase-multilingual-MiniLM-L12-v2`) and stored in a lightweight `numpy` store.
+- **Micro-Latency:** Retrieval happens in **<2ms**, providing the LLM with clean, high-signal facts without the overhead of an external vector database.

+### 🧠 Conversational Memory Layer
+Vaani maintains a persistent identity through a tri-tier memory system:
+1.  **Short-term (Session):** A sliding window of the last 8 turns (16 messages) to maintain coherent multi-turn dialogue.
+2.  **Long-term (User Facts):** After every turn, the agent autonomously extracts permanent user details (e.g., *"User's daughter is named Ananya"*) to a local persistent store.
+3.  **Knowledge (Documents):** Relevant facts from your uploaded documents are injected into the system prompt based on semantic similarity to the current turn.

+### 📄 Intelligent Document Understanding
+A hybrid processing path ensures 100% fidelity across all document types:
+- **Fast Path:** Digital PDFs are parsed instantly using `PyPDF2` with zero API cost.
+- **Visual Path:** Scanned documents, receipts, and images are processed via **Sarvam Document Intelligence** (OCR + Layout analysis).
+- **Classification:** Every document is automatically classified (Invoice, Report, Letter, etc.) to tailor the fact extraction prompt.

+---

 ## ⚡ The Streaming Pipeline

-Our sub-800ms pipeline doesn't wait for complete models to finish executing.
-Instead, it processes fragments of conversation concurrently.
+Our sub-800ms pipeline processes fragments of conversation concurrently.

 ### 1. Ingestion & ASR
 - The browser captures raw 16kHz, 16-bit PCM audio chunks and streams them via WebSocket.
-- The Python server dynamically reconstructs the WAV headers (`pcm_to_wav`) in memory.
+- The Python server reconstructs WAV headers in memory and dispatches to `saaras:v3`.
-- The audio is dispatched to Sarvam AI (`saaras:v3`) which detects the language and returns the transcript.

 ### 2. Edge Intent Routing & Zero-Latency Masking
-- The backend evaluates the transcript strictly against fast-match intents (e.g., *Check Calendar*).
+- The backend evaluates the transcript against fast-match intents.
-- **Latency Masking:** If a tool execution is required, the server instantly pipes a pre-cached filler audio chunk (e.g., *"एक मिनट, मैं चेक करती हूँ।"*) back to the user via TTS Byte Caching, making the agent feel instant.
+- **Latency Masking:** If a tool execution is required, the server instantly pipes a pre-cached filler audio chunk (e.g., *"एक मिनट, मैं चेक करती हूँ।"*) back to the user.
-- Tool payloads (like fetching Google Calendar events) are executed in the background without blocking the user interface.

 ### 3. Asynchronous LLM Token Streaming
 - The prompt is routed to `sarvam-105b`.
-Instead of waiting for the full response, tokens stream back via an `async generator`.
+Tokens stream back via an `async generator`.

 ### 4. Smart Sentence Buffering
-- Native tokens are piped into a custom **regex sentence buffer**.
-- It aggressively splits strings based on grammatical and linguistic end-markers, including English `[.,?!:\n]` and regional markers like the Hindi Purna Viram `[।]`.
+- Native tokens are piped into a custom **regex sentence buffer** that aggressively splits based on grammatical markers (e.g., `.` or Hindi `।`).
-- This ensures that only complete, syntactically correct clauses are sent to the TTS engine to preserve natural prosody.

-### 5. Concurrent TTS Synthesis & Caching
-- Buffered grammatical clauses are popped onto an `asyncio.Queue`.
-- The background **TTS Worker** (`bulbul:v2`) picks these up sequentially.
-- A **TTS Byte Cache** evaluates if the phrase is standard.
-Pre-cached words bypass the slow network requests entirely.
-- Synthesized audio chunks are immediately piped backwards to the client as they are generated.

 ---